MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine/benefits.md

-Given the many preparations and uses of yarrow, it's important to be aware about the possible side effects of this plant and what precautions to take when using it.
+Given the many [uses and preparations of yarrow](/achillea-millefolium/medicine/preparations.html), it's important to be aware about the possible side effects of this plant and what precautions to take when using it.

 ### What health side effects can yarrow have if used improperly?